 Once the sender successfully receives the message, the decoding of the message begins.
 This is simply the interpretation of the message and its conversion into a thought.
 Once the interpretation is handled, the person will attempt to analyze and understand it.
 This process becomes more effective when the same medium is used by the receiver and the sender for the transmission and receipt of the message.

-7) Interpretation followed by feedback if desired.
+7) Interpretation followed by feedback if desired

 Once the interpretation is dealt with, feedback follows.
 This is not compulsory and might not occur if the communication is one way.
 In the form of a reply, the recipient might give feedback to the sender.
 This helps the sender in making sure that the message sent was properly sent and interpreted by the receiver.
 This takes the shape of two-way communication between two people.

-How to improve the Communication Process?
+How to Improve the Communication Process?

 Improving communication is crucial for everyone’s success- be it an individual, organization, or huge brand.
 In case you are looking for some powerful tips to improve communication, then the following tips are listed to help you make significant improvements to your communication process-

-- One must be precise, simple and surround their message to a clear point to make sure their message is understood easily.
+- One must be precise, and simple and surround their message to a clear point to make sure their message is understood easily.

 - It is essential that one must have good knowledge of their audience to talk about anything and everything about their areas of interests and needs.